 - Children over 6 years tend to lose interest

 And our winner is…

-Did you recently purchase a toy register for a little one in your life?
-Leave us to know what you and your kiddo thought about the toy.
+Have you recently purchased a toy register for a little one in your life?
+Let us know what you and your kiddo thought about the toy.